 16.11.12.
 High St view, Holiday Inn demolition, S red zone

-In the opp direction, I trekked High St to St Asaph St. Hi-Vis vested workmen on scaffolding repaired McKenzie Willis facade, propped by steel bracing.
-Brick ghosts along High St, in the red zone S Frame, decayed after 12 000 quakes, rubbish in the bldgs & partial collapses.
-A ghost near McKenzie Willis would soon collapse in a 07.12.12 fire.
+In the opposite direction, I trekked High St to St Asaph St. Hi-Vis vested workmen on scaffolding repaired McKenzie Willis facade which was propped by steel-bracing.
+I saw brick ruins along High St in the red-zone South Frame which was decayed after 12 000 quakes.
+There was rubbish in the buildings & partial collapses.
+A ruin near McKenzie Willis would soon collapse in a 07.12.12 fire.

 16.11.12.
 McKenzie Willis facade restoration, Tuam St / High St, S red zone